-The theme of “Kings and Queens” was a recurring one in Cameron’s artworks.And, of course, as it was common at the time, King Arthur was a common guest in her art.
-In the case of the two photographs above, Julia received a commission from the poet Alfred Tennyson, who wrote the book Idylls of King, based on the legends of King Arthur.
+The theme of kings and queens was a recurring one in Cameron’s artworks.And, of course, as it was popular at the time, King Arthur was often present in her art.
+In the case of the two photographs above, Cameron received a commission from the poet Alfred Tennyson, who wrote the book Idylls of King, based on the legends of King Arthur.
 He asked her to do the photographic illustrations for the book.
 In response to the request, the artist produced a series of 25 photographs accompanying the poems.
-Julia put a lot of effort to obtain a good result, for example, she used fabric on top of the lens to create the ‘misty atmosphere’ and paid a lot of attention to costumes.
+Cameron put a lot of effort into obtaining a good result.
+For example, she used fabric on top of the lens to create a “misty atmosphere“.
+She also paid a lot of attention to costumes.

 In 1864, the same year she began photographing, Cameron became a member of the Photographic Society of London and Scotland.
 One year later, she made her first solo exhibition at the Victoria & Albert Museum in London (which at the time was still called the South Kensington Museum).

 Cameron masterfully explored theatricality.
 With the help of elements from the theater, such as costumes and sets, she constructed photographs that tell stories and allow the observer to immerse themselves into an imagined world.
 Look at this picture of King David.
 For a moment it is David himself that we see, not Sir Henry Taylor.

 One of the most interesting things about Cameron’s work, however, is the way she preferred to keep blemishes and other “mistakes” in the final print.
 Critics at the time believed that it was the photographers’ obligation to eliminate any defects from their works.Cameron, however, did not care.
 The stains and scratches on the image were part of her aesthetic.